ErrorTzy/writings/papers/WS_Draft.md

 But this doesn't seem right for two reasons.
 First, Inductive failure is normal.
 A predicate can be natural, but simply fail to apply to the kind for induction.
 For example, we might inductively conclude that all swans are white.
 The discovery of a black swan doesn't make the property "white" is objectively worse than "white or black".
 It just means we hit on a false hypothesis.

-Second, the argument is circular.
+Second, even if when 2050 arrives, the grue-speakers may not admit that the laws of nature is simpler when formulated in terms of green.
+Let's assume that, the grue-speakers also have a different intuition about similarity from ours.
+They not only take grue entities to be similar, but also naturally take laws of nature to be grue-like.
+For them, the simplest law of nature is a law that changes in 2050.
+To prevent further complications, let's the grue speakers take ZYX as invariant through time.
+Then what the grue-speakers would take to be the simplest law would be also be disjunctive: ZYX necessitates grue before 2050, or bleen otherwise.

+(Given that our predicates can be expressed in one word, it is easy to invent syntactically simple disjunctive properties like "grue".
+But it is harder to do similar trick to propositions.
+One way to do this is to use "BLUE" to refer to the proposition that "ZYX necessitates blue", and "GREEN" to refer to the proposition that "ZYX necessitates green".
+Then the proposition "GRUE" is the proposition that, )

 Green is objectively better only if we assume the law of nature itself is not grue-like.

 ---